-- If you request deferred mounting of a volume and the data set on that volume is never opened by the processing program, the volume is not mounted during the execution of the job step. - DEFER is ignored if a new, direct access data set is specified.
+- To defer mounting a volume, DEFER must be specified or implied for all DD statements that reference the volume. - If you request deferred mounting of a volume and the data set on that volume is never opened by the processing program, the volume is not mounted during the execution of the iob step. - DEFER is ignored if a new, direct access data set is specified.